 I really enjoy doing animal drawings, it only takes a bit of concentration to get the outline right and then the rest is easy.
 You can always use a grid to simplify the task or you could try tracing which shows you how to create the outline.

-Once you realize that you actually can draw, it's quite natural to begin thinking about experimenting with pastels and paints.
+Once you realize that you can actually draw, it's quite natural to begin thinking about experimenting with pastels and paints.
 So, if you learn how to draw first, you certainly won't struggle once you move in that direction.

 Of course, a lot of people dive straight into painting and there's certainly nothing wrong with that.